-To report and pay the use tax on a one-time purchase, complete a Consumers' Use Tax Return (CT-10U).
-The example following illustrates how to compute taxable purchases and complete an electronic filed CT-10U, Consumers' Compensating Use Tax Return.

-Joe Doe is a dry wall contractor in Coffeyville, Kansas.
+To report and pay the use tax on a one-time purchase, complete a CT-10U Consumers' Compensating Use Tax Return.
+The example on the following page illustrates how to compute taxable purchases and complete an electronic filed CT-10U Consumers' Compensating Use Tax Return.
+EXAMPLE: Joe Doe is a dry wall contractor in Coffeyville, Kansas.
 In July he ordered sheet rock from an Oklahoma retailer.
 The sheet rock was shipped to his Coffeyville location and no sales tax was charged on the invoice amount of \$2,435 plus \$80 shipping (\$2,515 total).
 He submitted a second sheet rock order from the Oklahoma retailer shipped to a work site in Independence, Kansas of \$3,460 plus \$95 shipping (\$3,555 total).

-While on an August vacation in Iowa, he also purchased a shop vac and supplies (for use in Coffevville) for \$450 plus state and local lowa sales tax of 5.225% (\$23.51 lowa sales tax).
+While on an August vacation in Iowa, he also purchased a shop vac and supplies (for use in Coffeyville) for \$450 plus state and local Iowa sales tax of 5.225% (\$23.51 Iowa sales tax).